junho-falinux/vela-ros/README.md

 # Prepare
-The user must first run qemu-vela and log in.
+The user have to run qemu-vela ahead and log in.
 Then, run the script below.

-The script should output something like this:
+The log in script should output something like this:
 -------------------------------------------------------
 R9 login: vela
 Welcome to Ubuntu 24.04 LTS (GNU/Linux 6.8.0-31-generic riscv64)